dbc60/blog/content/post/a-dangerous-spectacle.md

 categories: [blog]
 ---

-I'm truly saddened by the outcome of the 2016 presidential election.
+I am truly saddened by the outcome of the 2016 presidential election.
 <!--more-->

 I woke up this morning to find that Donald Trump is our president elect.
 I feel really awful about it.